ashishsharma1909/k8s-lab/README.md

 ## Deploying Wordpress on ICP

+NOTE: HostPath persistence is not suitable for production deployments!
+HostPath mounts storage directly from the host machine to be used by a container.

 - Follow this [tutorial](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/)
 - Before deploying the `mysql-deployment.yaml` you need to follow these steps
 	- Open a terminal and run `mkdir /home/skytap/mysql`